yunuheo/yunuheo/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Kangwon National University
+- 🔭 I’m currently studing on Kangwon National University
 - 🌱 I’m currently learning Java and python
 - 💬 Ask me about anything
 - 📫 How to reach me: hyoon516@naver.com